 These data show that the odds of survival were 25 times greater at tertiary centers; the odds were 22 times greater if the center had a burn unit.
 These changes were calculated after removing the variation resulting from patient characteristics; therefore, they apply to the average patient that the ambulance picks up.
 Now we can go back to our initial question.
 Should the ambulance bypass a local community hospital to go to one of the two tertiary hospitals?
 The answer is yes, if during the transfer the odds of mortality do not increase by more than 25 times.

-[H1] Multilevel Modeling Using SQL
+[H1] Multilevel Modeling Using Standard Query Language

-Multilevel modeling is a powerful tool that could help data analysts control for variations in patient characteristic.
+Multilevel modeling is a powerful tool that could help data analysts control for variations in patient characteristics.
 Unfortunately, this tool relies on regression analysis, a statistical procedure that is difficult to apply in electronic health records.
 To effectively complete the analysis, data must be organized in matrix format and exported to a statistical package, both steps that are difficult to carry out in today’s massive electronic health record data.
 One way to avoid these problems is to use stratification instead of regression.
-This section shows how SQL can be used to estimate intercept for the microlevel regression models that are subsequently used in the macrolevel analysis.
+This section shows how standard query language (SQL) can be used to estimate the intercept for the microlevel regression models that are subsequently used in the macrolevel analysis.

 Instead of regression, data are organized into different strata.
 A stratum refers to a unique combination of patient characteristics.
 In SQL, using the GROUP BY command produces these strata.
 In this code, the average outcome or the probability of the outcome event is reported for each stratum.
 The stratum in which all patient characteristics are missing is referred to as a corner case.
 The reported outcome for that corner case is the estimate for the intercept in the regression model.
 Unlike the intercept in the regression, the value of these corner cases can be calculated from the data without regression.